Experience. Compassion. Dedication

 Auburn Behavioral Health provides psychotherapy (also referred to as "counseling") for individuals, couples, families, and groups.
 Consultation services for businesses and organizations are also available.

 Office hours are afternoons and evenings, by appointment only.
-To schedule an appointment or to ask for additional information about services provided see our Contact page.
-Email and voice mail are regularly checked, and a therapist will respond to requests for services within one business day.
+To schedule an appointment or request additional information about our services, see our Contact page.
+Email and voicemail are regularly checked, and a therapist will respond to requests for services within 1 business day.

 Psychotherapy